Furka Steam Railway: Current and future plans

-The organisation is currently restoring 2 HG 4/4 "D" Steam Locomotives.
+The organisation has restored 2 HG 4/4 "D" Steam Locomotives.
 These 0-8-0 locos were built in Switzerland for use in Vietnam, and were repatriated along with locomotives from the Furka Oberalp Bahn that had been exported to Vietnam after their use in Switzerland.
-The organisation is currently endeavouring to raise approximately Swiss Fr.
+The organisation raised approximately Swiss Fr.
 1,700,000, or 1,200,000 Euro or 1,200,000 US Dollars for the work required.
-The test runs of one of the locomotives are planned for 2013, to assess their suitability for the Furka line.
 The cost of a new firebox, one of the components the HG 4/4s require, is about Swiss Fr.
 110,000, or 80,000 Euro.
+The first restored locomotive, 704, was handed over in June 2018, with the second, 708, being commissioned in June 2023.

 Another current project is the restoration of a steam-powered rotary snowplough to deal with the heavy snowfall that needs to be cleared from the route before services can commence each year.
 This may provide a lucrative opportunity as photographers and film-makers from across Europe and the world will be keen to capture such clearances on camera.

 The fundraising foundation Stiftung Furka - Bergstrecke (Furka Mountain Line Foundation), which is separate to the operating company, is providing for the reconstruction of the 2 HG 4/4 locomotives and to develop the line's depot at Realp.
 The foundation provides investment for equipment and construction on the line generally.

 There are videos on YouTube of the line running, with the snowplough.